Weighted blankets are proven to be therapeutic whether it be for kids or adults.

 Blanket 4.
 Large Weighted Blanket By Sensory Goods

-The Sensory Goods weighted blanket line looks minimalistic with its fleece and flannel fabric.
+The Sensory Goods anxiety blanket line looks minimalistic with its fleece and flannel fabric.
 You won’t be able to separate it from regular blankets by just looking at it.
 The blanket earns a point for its discrete appearance.

 It has a wide variety of weight and sizes are available.
 The 9 lb to 19 lb variants of this blanket is most suitable for adults.
 Sensory Goods has used glass beads in this one to weigh it down.